nursa-com/charts/README.md

-# microservices
+# Charts
-A repo for all common resources for microservices, such as libs, modules, configs, everything!
+A repo for all helm charts published by nursa.

+# Available charts:
+- microservices